 “It Will Be Too Much for Me”

 You will be surprised at how much courage you have inside you.
 What you need to do is give yourself a chance.
 The first step is to admit you have a problem with alcohol or drugs and then genuinely commit to seeking treatment.
 Do not worry about how much bravery you need.
-We all have sufficient bravery in our DNA to handle such a challenge.
-But many of us use the excuse that we are cowards just so we can keep on using.
+Each person has sufficient bravery in their DNA to handle such a challenge.
+But many people use the excuse that they are cowards just so they can keep on using the substances.
 If you truly want to live a clean and sober life, you are already ahead of the game.
 Intention and commitment are crucial to having a successful recovery.

 In treatment, you will have individual and group counseling and learn that you are not alone in your struggle.
 There are other people just like you that are meeting their fears head-on and are coming out on the other side with a bright and limitless future.